dev-Mahfuz/custom-gemini-bot/README.md

 └── README.md          # This file

 ```
-usage:
-  steps:
+installation:
 - Clone or download this repository
 - Upload `chat.php` to any PHP-supported hosting (e.g., 000webhost.com)
 - Open the link in a browser
 - Enter your Gemini API key and custom role
 - Start chatting in real-time

 ## example_roles: